Python-Markdown/markdown/docs/extensions/api.md

 ### Inline Processors {: #inlineprocessors }

-Inline processors, also called inline patterns, are used to add formatting, such as `**emphasis**`, by replacing a matched pattern with a new element tree node.
+Inline processors, previously called inline patterns, are used to add formatting, such as `**emphasis**`, by replacing a matched pattern with a new element tree node.
-It is an excellent for adding new syntax tags.
+It is an excellent for adding new syntax for inline tags.
 Inline processor code is often quite short.

 Inline processors inherit from `InlineProcessor`, are initialized, and implement `handleMatch`: